Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Experimental Settings

-\mypara{VLMs for Testing} In addition to the four open-source models mentioned above, we also select four powerful commercial closed-source models for evaluation: GPT-4o-mini (2024-07-18)~\cite{openai2024gpt4omini}, GPT-4o (2024-11-20)~\cite{openai2024gpt4o}, GLM-4V (glm-4v-plus-0111)~\cite{zhipu2024glm4v}, and Gemini-2.5 (gemini-2.5-flash-preview-04-17)~\cite{google2024gemini25flash}.
-All models are accessed via their APIs with temperature set to 0.1.
+\mypara{VLMs for Testing} In addition to the four open-source models described above, we also evaluate $4$ strong commercial closed-source VLMs: GPT4o-mini (2024-07-18)~\cite{openai2024gpt4omini}, GPT4o (2024-11-20)~\cite{openai2024gpt4o}, GLM-4V (glm-4v-plus-0111)~\cite{zhipu2024glm4v}, and Gemini-2.5 (gemini-2.5-flash-preview-04-17)~\cite{google2024gemini25flash}.
+All models are accessed via their official APIs with the temperature set to 0.1.

-\mypara{Training Hyperparameters} We adopt LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22} for model fine-tuning, which is a widely used and efficient parameter-efficient tuning method.
-The implementation is based on the Llama-Factory framework~\cite{DBLP:journals/corr/abs-2403-13372}.
-We utilize a single NVIDIA L20 GPU for training.
-The hyperparameter settings are as follows: the rank is set to 64, the learning rate is 5e-4, the number of training epochs is 5, and the batch size is 16.
-We use the final checkpoint obtained after training for evaluation.
-Since the Hard and Easy versions of \dataset contain different numbers of samples, we randomly sample 3,000 image pairs (edited image and corresponding original image in a 1:1 ratio) from each version for training.
-When the number of original images in a version is less than edited images, we supplement with non-redundant images from the COCO dataset to maintain sample balance.
+\mypara{Hyperparameters} We adopt LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22} for SFT on a single NVIDIA L20 GPU for training.
+Unless otherwise specified, we set the LoRA rank to 64, the learning rate to 5e-4, the number of training epochs to 5, and the batch size to 16.
+We use the final checkpoint after training for evaluation.
+For GRPO-based RLVR training, we instead use $8$ NVIDIA H100 GPUs and train for 20 epochs.
+Since the UQ and UF splits of \dataset contain different numbers of samples, we control for training size by randomly sampling 3,000 image pairs (edited image and corresponding original image in a 1:1 ratio) from each subset.
+When originals are fewer than edited images, we add non-overlapping COCO images to keep a balanced dataset.